langtech-bsc/innovation-utilities/docs/README_gendata.md

 # 📚 gendata

 **gendata** is a CLI tool for generating datasets using prompt-driven tasks and pluggable model APIs like OpenAI or local deployments.
-It supports JSON/YAML configuration, parallel execution, and flexible output formatting.
+It supports YAML configuration, parallel execution, and flexible output formatting.

 ---